Dayana-Pugachov/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This is the back-end part of the [WTWR project](https://github.com/Dayana-Pugachov/se_project_react).
+Here I create a server with an API for the application and connect it to a database.

+## Functionality and techniques used

+- The server is built using Express.js and is connected to a MongoDB database.

+- There are routes for interacting with **clothing items resources** and routes for interacting with **users recources**.

+- Each route has its set of corresponding controllers.

+- All controllers have error handling logic that can be tested via Postman.

+- For each resource there is a corresponding model that has validation logic for recources' properties.

+## Technology used

+- Express.js
+- MongoDB
+- Postman
+- ESLint with "Airbnb JavaScript Style Guide" configuration

 ## Running the Project

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12